Skip to main content

 Custom Resource Definitions

-As part of Okteto's installation, some Custom Resource Definitions (CRDs) are installed in your cluster.
-These CRDs are used by Okteto to mainly store different information.
-You can see the list of CRDs installed by Okteto exploring the folder crds in the templates of the Okteto Helm Chart or by running the following command in your cluster:
+As part of Okteto's installation, several Custom Resource Definitions (CRDs) are installed in your cluster.
+These CRDs primarily store different types of information necessary for Okteto's functionality.
+You can view the list of Okteto's CRDs by exploring the crds folder in the templates of the Okteto Helm Chart or by running the following command:

 kubectl get crd | grep okteto.com

-You can let Okteto install these CRDs or you can install them manually on your own, but be aware they are needed for Okteto to work properly.
+You can let Okteto install these CRDs or you can choose to install them manually, but be aware they are needed for Okteto to work properly.
 You can use the following configuration setting to let Okteto know if it should install them or not.
 By default, Okteto will install them.

 Private Registries

-Private registry configuration is managed via the Admin dashboard or via one of the CRDs installed by Okteto: admin.okteto.com.
+Private registry configurations can be managed either through the Admin dashboard or by using one of Okteto’s installed CRDs: admin.okteto.com.
 This last case is useful, for example, if you have your own mechanism to provision credentials/secrets in your cluster.

-To define your private registries using CRDs, you have to create an Opaque Kubernetes secret first with the data needed to access your private registry.
-Depending on the type of registry, you will need different fields.
+To define your private registries with static credentials using CRDs, you must first create an Opaque Kubernetes secret containing the necessary data to access your private registry.
+This secret should include both the username and password for accessing the registry.

-Once the secret is created, you will need to create a resource with the apiVersion admin.okteto.com/v1, which is one of the CRDs installed by Okteto, referring to the secret which contains the credentials.
+Once the secret is created, you will need to create a resource with the apiVersion: admin.okteto.com/v1 and Registry kind, which is one of the CRDs installed by Okteto, referring to the secret which contains the credentials.

-If you want to define static credentials (username and password) for a private registry you need to create a secret in the Okteto namespace with the username and password to be used.
-Once created, you need to define a CRD using the name of the resource as the hostname of the registry (e.g. index.docker.io or 111122223333.dkr.ecr.eu-central-1.amazonaws.com).
+The name of this new resource should be the hostname of the registry (e.g. index.docker.io).
 For example, if you want to add a configuration for Docker's registry, you will need to create a resource like this:

 note